 Windows Registry plays a crucial role while running your system smooth and effective.
 It stores all information related to your different programs and applications.
-This information plays an important role in running system seamlessly.
+This information plays an important role in running the system seamlessly.
 Due to prolonged use, Windows registry accumulates lots of unnecessary data affecting system speed and performance.
 In this article, we can discuss Windows Registry and how to clean it.

 Windows registry on your Windows system contains all information, options, settings and other useful values for your programs and hardware installed on all various versions of Microsoft Windows operating system.
 For example, when a new program is installed on your Windows system, a new subkey is formed containing settings like a program’s location, version, how to start a program and other information is added to the Windows registry.